 - Professional ethics

 Focus your degree by choosing a specialization.
-Your specialization will consist of three courses, each worth 3 credits, taken at the end of your program.
+Your specialization will consist of at least three courses, each worth 3 credits, taken at the end of your program.

 - Labor relations